 - Valid photo ID is required for ALL testing.
 The current (valid) official photo ID must be issues by Aiken Technical College or city/state/federal government (such as driver's license, passport or student ID) on which both your first and last names and photo appear. - No personal items or electronic devices are allowed in the testing room.
 Prohibited personal items include, but are not limited to: purses, backpacks, outerwear (coats, jackets, scarves, hoodies, hats, etc.), firearms, knives, weapons, briefcases, books, reading material, calculator, notebooks, umbrellas, pencils, pens, erasers, watches, and wallet.
 Keys, without any electronic or photographic component attached must be stored with the test proctor on site or remain under the candidate's chairs while testing.
 Head coverings of any kind are not allowed in the testing room unless it is being worn for religious or cultural purposes.
-You should let the proctor know at the time of your check-in if this is the case.
-The religious garment will be visually inspected before you are admitted into the testing room.
-Unless there is evidence that suggests that you are bringing another prohibited item into the testing room, you will not need to remove the garment for inspection.
+The religious garment will be visually inspected before the student will be admitted into the testing room.
+Unless there is evidence that suggests the student is bringing another prohibited item into the testing room, the student will not need to remove the garment for inspection.
 Once inside the testing room, the head covering MUST remain in full view at all times and may not be removed.
 Prohibited electronic devices include, but are not limited to: cell phones, mp3 devices (iPods, etc) mobile tablets (iPad, etc.) PDA organizers, cameras, recording devices, paging devices, etc. Possession of these items will result in immediate failure of the test and removal from the center.